jessepav/lacygoill-wiki-backup/tmux/environment.md

 ---

-In  the   manpage,  the   documentation  about   `'update-environment'`  doesn't explicitly mention switching to a session  as a case where a session environment is automatically updated – unless you consider switching to another session as a special  (?)  case of  attaching  to  a  session –  but  it  is implied  in  the documentation about `switch-client`:
+In  the  man  page,   the  documentation  about  `'update-environment'`  doesn't explicitly mention switching to a session  as a case where a session environment is automatically updated – unless you consider switching to another session as a special  (?) case  of attaching  to a  session –  but it  is implied  in the documentation about `switch-client`:

    > If -E is used, update-environment option will not be applied.